 How to Sue for Spinal Cord Injuries

-If your spinal cord injury is the result of another person’s actions or negligence, you are entitled to bring a personal injury claim.
+If your spinal cord injury is a permanent total disability that resulted from another person’s actions or negligence, you are entitled to bring a personal injury claim.
 Personal injury often encompasses the theories of strict liability, negligence, and intentional torts.
 Negligence refers to a person’s failure in acting as a rational and prudent person would in similar circumstances.

 Determination of Fault